asynkron/gam-web/src/docs/Supervision.md

 In contrast to the special relationship between parent and child described above, each actor may monitor any other actor.
 Since actors emerge from creation fully alive and restarts are not visible outside of the affected supervisors, the only state change available for monitoring is the transition from alive to dead.
 Monitoring is thus used to tie one actor to another so that it may react to the other actor's termination, in contrast to supervision which reacts to failure.

 Lifecycle monitoring is implemented using a `Terminated` message to be received by the monitoring actor, where the default behavior is to throw a special `DeathPactException` if not otherwise handled.
-In order to start listening for Terminated messages, invoke `ActorContext.Watch(targetActorRef)`.
-To stop listening, invoke `ActorContext.Unwatch(targetActorRef)`.
+In order to start listening for Terminated messages, invoke `Context.Watch(targetPID)`.
+To stop listening, invoke `Context.Unwatch(targetPID)`.
 One important property is that the message will be delivered irrespective of the order in which the monitoring request and target's termination occur, i.e. you still get the message even if at the time of registration the target is already dead.

 Monitoring is particularly useful if a supervisor cannot simply restart its children and has to terminate them, e.g. in case of errors during actor initialization.
 In that case it should monitor those children and re-create them or schedule itself to retry this at a later time.

 Another common use case is that an actor needs to fail in the absence of an external resource, which may also be one of its own children.
-If a third party terminates a child by way of the `system.Stop(child)` method or sending a `PoisonPill`, the supervisor might well be affected.
+If a third party terminates a child by way of the `pid.Stop()` method or sending a `PoisonPill`, the supervisor might well be affected.

-###One-For-One Strategy vs. All-For-One Strategy
+### One-For-One Strategy vs. All-For-One Strategy

 There are two classes of supervision strategies which come with Proto.Actor: `OneForOneStrategy` and `AllForOneStrategy`.
 Both are configured with a mapping from exception type to supervision directive (see above) and limits on how often a child is allowed to fail before terminating it.
 The difference between them is that the former applies the obtained directive only to the failed child, whereas the latter applies it to all siblings as well.
 Normally, you should use the `OneForOneStrategy`, which also is the default if none is specified explicitly.

 ![One for one](images/OneForOne.png)